Automation-Test-Starter/RestAssured-API-Test-Starter/README_EN.md

 - Gradle 6.0+ or Maven 3.0+, I'm using Gradle 8.44 and Maven 3.9.5
 - RestAssured 4.3.3+, I'm using the latest version 5.3.2

-## Building a REST Assured interface test project from 0 to 1
+## Building a REST Assured API test project from 0 to 1

 REST Assured supports both Gradle and Maven build tools, you can choose one of them according to your preference.
 Below is a description of the initialization process for Gradle and Maven build tools.